Modular Single-Phase UPS

 Universal modular slots.
 Planners dynamically allocate power and battery modules within a unified chassis.
 Operational integrity requires at least one active power module and at least one battery module.

-Architectural Differentiators
+Architectural differentiators

 What sets the M90S apart